mary-grace/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 For detailed instructions on how to connect your first RPA bot to a BPMN model (using Cawemo and the Camunda Modeler) and execute it from a running process instnace using the Camunda engine head over to our [installation guide]({{< ref "/installation/camunda-bpm-rpa-bridge.md" >}})

+{{< enterprise >}}
+  Please note that the RPA bridge is only available as enterprise edition.
+{{< /enterprise >}}

+# The Concepts

+The Camunda RPA bridge serves a connector between Camunda (BPMN) on the one side and UIPath (RPA) on the other side.
+Processes running inside the Camunda engine can define external tasks that are marked as RPA tasks.

+The bridge extends the regular [Java External Task Client](https://github.com/camunda/camunda-external-task-client-java), fetches and locks the RPA tasks and starts a job in UIPath.
+Once the job is done, UIPath will notify a webhook in the bridge about the job result and state (Success/Failure).
+The bridge will complete the previously locked external task and pass any result variables received from UIPath along to the Camunda engine.

 # Prerequisites and Supported Environments
 The Camunda RPA Bridge supports the on-premise version of the [UIPath Orchestrator](https://www.uipath.com/product/orchestrator).
 To execute RPA bots from Camunda you will need: